Good Cop/Bad Cop: Production

-Production takes place in Canungra, Australia and the Village Roadshow Studios using a mostly Australian cast.
+First announced in March 2024, production took place in Canungra, Australia, and the Village Roadshow Studios using a mostly Australian cast.
+On February 13, 2026, Luke Cook revealed on his TikTok account that the series had been canceled after one season.

 Release

-Good Cop/Bad Cop premiered on February 19, 2025 on The CW in the United States and Stan in Australia.
-All eight episodes are available to stream on Amazon Prime Video beginning July 11, 2025.
+Good Cop/Bad Cop premiered on February 19, 2025, on The CW in the United States and Stan in Australia.
+All eight episodes were released on Amazon Prime Video on July 11, 2025.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported an 89% approval rating with an average rating of 6.6/10, based on 9 critic reviews.
+The review aggregator website Rotten Tomatoes reports a 91% approval rating, based on 11 critic reviews.
 Metacritic, which uses a weighted average, assigned a score of 70 out of 100 based on 8 critics, indicating "generally favorable" reviews.